SmartTensors/NTFk.jl/README.md

 ```

 to access the latest released version.
-To utilize the latest updates (commits) use:
+To utilize the latest updates (commits), use:

 ```julia
 import Pkg